 - The Executive and the next layer of leadership are collaborating as partners.
 A new way of working, based on trust, openness, and two-way communication is in place.
 Productivity and morale have greatly improved.

 One year ago this business was inward-looking.
-It was at risk of losing its way.

 Ironically, being inclusive at the wrong time, created frustration and resentment.
 This, coupled with the failure to make key decisions, damaged the credibility of the leadership team.

 Today there is hope.